-Having evaluated our significant impacts during RIIO-ED1 good progress has been made during this period in the mitigation of these impacts by way of reducing our Business Carbon footprint, improving visual amenity through the undergrounding of overhead lines in AONBs and the reduction of waste sent to landfill.
+Having evaluated our significant impacts during RIIO-ED1 good progress has been made during this period in the mitigation of these impacts by way of reducing our Business Carbon Footprint, improving visual amenity through the undergrounding of overhead lines in National Parks and AONBs and the reduction of waste sent to landfill.
 (See details in chapter 3).

-Based on our Environment Strategy and its key focus on achieving net zero and being environmentally responsible the impacts identified and focussed on during RIIO-ED1 are still very relevant for the forthcoming RIIO-ED2 period.
-Details of how we manage these impacts are provided in the next section of this Chapter.
+Based on our Environment Strategy and its key focus on achieving net zero and being environmentally responsible the impacts identified and focused on during RIIO-ED1 are still very relevant for the forthcoming RIIO-ED2 period.
+Details of how we manage these impacts are provided in the next section of this chapter.